Savannah River project in discussion after court ruling

 U.S. District Judge Richard Mark Gergel recently ruled that the plan did not adhere to a federal law, the Augusta Chronicle reported.
 The federal Water Infrastructure Improvements for the Nation Act of 2016 required the pool be maintained at the level it was when the law was enacted in December 2016.
 The Corps of Engineers can appeal the judge’s decision.

 The two Georgia cities and the state of South Carolina opposed the engineers’ plan.
-Republican U.S. Rick Allen of Georgia said August and North Augusta are in talks about the future for the structure.
+Republican U.S. Rick Allen of Georgia said Augusta and North Augusta are in talks about the future of the structure.

 “Both of our cities are initiating a process by which they are going to be very specific about what our needs are,” Allen said.
 “We are getting experts involved.
 We are going to do our own specifications on what we think is the right way to do it.”